s2269580/Deep_Learning_for_Array_Tomography/README.md

 ## 🧪 Notes
 - Model training and evaluation depend on the balance and quality of input data across batches.
 - Use the `train_test_mixed_batch` mode when combining batches with differing ground truths.
+- Models, Image and result CSV files not uploaded to Git to large size but will be made available directly to the lab